 To ensure that the concept aligns with the EBRD’s mandate, two key pillars are introduced.
 One is the notion of national or subnational economic governance, which refers to the institutions and processes that support economic activity and economic transactions on statewide or subnational levels.

 The other is corporate-level governance, which relates to the system of rules, practices and processes by which companies are directed and controlled.
 While the latter has already been mainstreamed into the EBRD’s work, the former still offers considerable potential to be further developed in future project and policy work.

-For national and subnational governance, the key indicators centre on the quality of institutions, integrity standards and the control of corruption as well as the rule of law.
+For national and subnational governance, the key indicators centre on the quality of political and economic institutions, integrity standards and the control of corruption as well as the rule of law.

 But it also allows us to do more to help shape the agenda for private sector development in our countries of operation by encouraging public-private dialogue and helping governments develop and implement relevant reforms aimed at addressing institutional and structural challenges faced by their countries.